mehrdadeahady/Utility/MicroserviceModules/SignalService/README.md

 - Azure Service Bus integration
 - Functional test clients (Web API, gRPC, SignalR, Service Bus)

+It implements the Job Queue Service and can communicate via Web API, gRPC, SignalR, and Service Bus.

 The project is fully containerized and includes Kubernetes deployment manifests.

 ---